Login

 The Royal Procession

-George IV started the Royal Procession in 1825.
-The pattern has barely changed.
+The pattern has barely changed since George IV instituted it in 1825.
 Each of the five days of Royal Ascot begins with the procession at 2pm: the monarch and other members of the royal family arrive down the straight mile in the royal landaus, the National Anthem plays, and the Royal Standard is raised.

 The procession is not exclusive to Thursday.
 It runs every day of the meeting.
 The reason it stands out more on Ladies' Day is that the Thursday royal party is, on most years, often the largest.